AdithyaBhaskar25/stock-price-prediction-ai/data/preview/README.md

 ## 📦 License

-This preview is part of an academic project and is shared under the [CC0-1.0 License](https://creativecommons.org/publicdomain/zero/1.0/).
+These preview files are distributed under the **MIT License** as part of the academic capstone project:

+**© 2025 Adithya B & Team**
+Tagore Engineering College, Department of Computer Science and Engineering